martinohanlon/exploring-space-with-minecraft/worksheets/playbackdata.md

 ## Playing back the data in a file

-If you haven't already use the [data capture program](capturingdata.md) to create a data file.
+Use the [data capture program](capturingdata.md) to create a data file.

-Use the `play` command and the file path of the data file to start the Minecraft display, e.g.
+Use the `play` command and the full file path of the data file to start the Minecraft display, e.g.

 ```
 play /home/pi/data.csv